liu-qilong/liu-qilong.github.io/contents/blog/latexdiff-best-practice.md

 latexdiff draft@0/paper.tex draft@1/paper.tex > draft@1-0/diff.tex
 ```

 Noted that the path to the drafts should go down to the exact `.tex` file, ie. `draft@0/paper.tex` and `draft@1/paper.tex`, with the former one as the old version and the later one as the new version. `draft@1-0/diff.tex` file will be generated with marked changes between these two `.tex`, which is an ordinary $\LaTeX$ file that can be compiled separately.
-However, before compiling it, remember to place all [[#About the figures and other resources|figures and other resources]] to the folder of `diff.tex`.
+However, before compiling it, remember to place all figures and other resources to the folder of `diff.tex`.

 _P.S.
 Here only the figures of the newer version needed to be placed since only these will be shown in the marked changes document._